HOME FAMILY YESTERDAY SOLVAY STARSTRUCKMIXED BAG

 Paul O'Leary, Hoboken, NJ

 Connie McCarthy (1932-2010) m.
 Alan F. Coates.
-Connie McCarthy Coates was a 1949 graduate of Most Holy Rosary High School in Syracuse.
+Ann Cornelia "Connie" McCarthy Coates was a 1949 graduate of Most Holy Rosary High School in Syracuse.
 She attended Marymount College in Tarrytown, New York, and then graduated from Syracuse General School of Nursing as an R.N.
 She worked at Castle Rest Nursing Home for 25 years before retiring in 1984.
 Years earlier she had also worked as a hostess at the McCarthy family restaurant.
 She loved golf and was an especially good tennis player.

 Susan Coates m.
 Philip O'Neil.
 Syracuse.
 They are no longer together.